kaiorosa1/100-days-of-code/r1-log.md

 I started off with Mini Project and I made the character move a bit.
 I created a function update that adds 1 to its x coordinates so it seems like it's moving.
 I've done a couple of OOP challenges.

+### R1D42

+I've finished the OOP section which was very interesting on FCC.
+I've made progress in the Mini project my character is bouncing side to side on the canvas.